OUR ALTERNATIVE EDUCATION PROGRAMS

 Our work is categorized in three distinct types of alternative education programs:

 Transitional programs serve students, grades 6-12, who have been removed from their program for serious behavioral violations.

 Students enter these programs for a specific and limited amount of time.
 During this time, we provide them with an instructional program that supports academic remediation and helps get them back on track for promotion and graduation.

 Our programs strive to give students behavioral tools and strategies to help them make decisions different from the ones that led them to their suspension or expulsion, so that when they return to campus, they can enjoy an education free of behavioral referrals or incidents.
 We also keep students on track for grade promotion through a robust academic curriculum.

 Accelerating Students to Excellence

-Accelerated programs are schools of choice that serve middle and high school students who are at-risk of dropping out or have already disengaged from school.
+Accelerated programs are schools of choice that serve middle and high school students who are vulnerable of dropping out or have already disengaged from school.

 All courses needed to meet district and state requirements are offered.
 Student progress and achievement is evaluated using third-party assessments and the state’s and district’s own independent measures (including MAP, Star 360 (IL), and TABE).